amos-project2/metadata-hub/documentation/wiki/Server.md

 ### GraphQL Schema

-Now we will take a closer look at the Graphl Schema which defines the syntax of our query.
+Now we will take a closer look at the GraphQL Schema which defines the syntax of our query.
 Only the most important information is displayed here.
 The exact schema can be found in /metadata-hub/server/src/main/resources/schema.graphqls